10 Things to Do Before Hiring a Real Estate Agent

-We asked top-rated agents what they wish sellers would do (and not do) before contacting them.
-Here is their list of the top 10 things to do before hiring a real estate agent.
+We asked top-rated professionals what they wish sellers would do (and not do) before contacting them.
+Here’s what they recommend you get in place before you start talking to a Realtor.

 1. Determine your selling goals

 Before you can even think about hiring a real estate agent, you need to map out your selling goals.
-This means you’ll need to determine the price range you’re willing to accept offers from.
-Shannan Laudet, a top-rated real estate agent in Bremerton, Washington, advises homeowners to have an offer range that they consider is an acceptable offer for their home.
+This involves determining the price range you’re willing to accept offers from.
+Shannan Laudet, a top-rated real estate agent in Bremerton, Washington, advises homeowners to have an offer range that they consider an acceptable offer for their home.

 “Having a price range in mind is always helpful because it helps us understand where you’re at,” she says.
 If the price range is unreasonable, the agent can suggest a range that is more in line with local market conditions.

-Along with the price range, you’ll want to think about what timeframe you’re comfortable with — and how that might impact the ultimate sale price.
+Along with the price range, you’ll need to think about what timeframe you’re comfortable with and how that might impact the ultimate sale price.
 Are you willing to accept a lower offer for a quick sale, or do you want to hold out for the best price?
-Are you willing to negotiate or are you firm on the price?
+Are you willing to negotiate, or are you firm on the price?

-Ideally, you’ll have enough equity to use as a decent down payment on a new home (if you’re going to be buying a house as well), but at the bare minimum, your equity should be sufficient to cover expenses you’ll need to pay once the house is sold — such as the agent commission and closing costs that will be deducted from your proceeds.
+Ideally, you’ll have enough equity to use as a decent down payment on a new home (if you’re going to be buying a house as well), but at the bare minimum, your equity should be sufficient to cover expenses you’ll need to pay once the house is sold.
+These include the agent commission and closing costs that will be deducted from your proceeds.

 Remember, any remaining mortgage value will need to be paid off once your house is sold.